Giskard-AI/giskard-hub/new-docs/oss/sdk/index.rst

 Evaluate the Test Suite
 _______________________

-We can now evaluate the results of the test suite with the results of another model.
+We can now evaluate the test suite against another model.

 .. code-block:: python